 - 2.1.
-The Health & Wellbeing Board is recommended: - to support the Council to the strategic and operational integration partnership arrangements required to successfully deliver the plan and relevant actions.
+The Executive Mayor in Cabinet is recommended: - to agree the strategic plan and endorse the Council's commitment to the strategic and operational integration partnership.

 3. REASONS FOR RECOMMENDATIONS

 - 3.1.
 There are legislative requirements for health and care statutory partners in relation to Dementia; further there are relevant interdependencies within Equality Act protected characteristics, including age, disability, gender and race. - 3.2.
 Developing an integrated Strategic Plan is the recommended enabler for system partners to deliver both their fiduciary and legislative responsibilities. - 3.3.
 The partnership approach taken has also framed responding to the challenges of Dementia as a borough responsibility; beyond just health and social care boundaries.